vincemann/subtitle-buddy/README.md

 ## Requirements
-Should run on every gui based OS, that has JRE 1.8 installed.
+Should run on every gui based OS, that has min JRE 1.8 installed.
 Tested on Windows 7, Windows 10, Ubuntu 16.04, Ubunutu 18.04.
+Debian 9.
 This program makes use of this [library ](https://github.com/kwhat/jnativehook)  for capturing hotkeys and mouse clicks.
 See its "Software and Hardware Requirements" for additional details.